voigtjr/nomic/rules.md

 * 208: The winner is the first player to achieve 100 (positive) points.

-    In mail and computer games, the winner is the first player to achieve 200 (positive) points.

 * 209: At no time may there be more than 25 mutable rules.

 * 210: Players may not conspire or consult on the making of future rule-changes unless they are team-mates.

-    The first paragraph of this rule does not apply to games by mail or computer.

 * 211: If two or more mutable rules conflict with one another, or if two or more immutable rules conflict with one another, then the rule with the lowest ordinal number takes precedence.